 It had great facilities too.
 We’d got our camp set up before it went dark but with a nice big fire pit we finally got to out to use some of the wood we’d been carrying.
 We also did a food stock take, made breakfast and lunch, did our last round of laundry and had blissful hot showers before bed.

 When we finally peeled ourselves out of the tent we packed down and got the 4WD prepped for another long day of driving then we went for a good walk/paddle on the beach.
 The water was warm, the air was a perfect temperature and it was deserted.
-Just us, sand, and sea.
+Just us, sand, sea and palm trees.
 Bliss.

 Another day of driving.
 This time at a more leisurely pace.
 We stopped often and had a long lunch break by what we thought was the sea but the map showed was actually a huge lagoon.